When you put time into creating social content, you want to see engagement, right?

 So to sum up, good content = increased engagement.

-So now that you know the basics of Twitter engagement, you’ve written some great tweets and want to post them.
+So now that you know the basics of Twitter engagement, you’ve written some great tweets and want to post them and you've learned how to search Twitter for specific tweets.
 Although social media apps may function in similar ways, your best time will vary across all platforms.
 We’ve already gone over the basics that can act as a guide for marketers beginning their Twitter marketing strategy, but what about your brand specifically?

 The best way to find out when you should tweet for maximum engagement is to dig into your own data.
 This is true for any social media platform.
 Facebook has Facebook Audience Insights while Instagram has Instagram Insights.